-- The most important part of doing Keto is the exercise – I can’t emphasize this more.
+- The essential part of doing Keto is the exercise – I can’t emphasize this more.
 The benefits of exercise exceed that of doing any diet out there.
-Look at it this way, Keto is a gem on its own, you can literally get thin without moving a muscle but it will take a longer time.
+Look at it this way, Keto is a gem on its own, you can get thin without moving a muscle, but it will take a longer time.
 Complementing it with exercise triples the effect and leaves your body healthier than when you started.

 - Read and research about it – Keto is a lifestyle, knowing its effects will strengthen your fortitude and conviction to say no to sweets and carbs.

-Favorite brand of Chicharon: Go for Dolores Chicharon, it is cheaper and it really has rind in it.
+Favorite brand of Chicharon: Go for Dolores Chicharon, it is cheaper, and it has rind.
 You can check it out in Timog in front of Pepetons.

-By the way you can also eat bread while doing Keto, this is either a cloud bread or good old Keto bread that you can also find in SF.
-(I am really partial when it comes to SF because I personally know the owner and the quality of their work.)
+By the way, you can also eat bread while doing Keto; this is either a cloud bread or good old Keto bread that you can also find in SF.
+(I am partial when it comes to SF because I know the owner and the quality of their work.)

-Other recommended places to eat Keto friendly food: Go for Gourmet Gypsy, the owner Waya Araos is a good friend and also the original mentors on Keto.
-Great place and great people!
-Couldn’t recommend it more!
-See: These places will convince you to go on a Keto diet
+Other recommended places to eat Keto-friendly food: Go for Gourmet Gypsy, the owner Waya Araos is a good friend, and the original mentors on Keto.
+Great location and great people!
+I couldn’t recommend it more!
+See: These places will convince you to go on a Keto diet.

-What kind of exercise do you recommend for people doing Keto: It really depends on a lot of factors such as age,current weight, gender, but the best so far is to go and do Yoga and brisk walking.
-Set a schedule and stick to it after a few days it becomes a habit and then eventually you’ll be shedding more pounds.
-If you plan to do some lifting in a gym that is another story and perhaps a new article altogether.
-But if you really want some good quality instructionals go to Ketogains.
+What kind of exercise do you recommend for people doing Keto: It depends on many factors such as age, current weight, gender, but the best so far is to go and do Yoga and brisk walking.
+Set a schedule and stick to it.
+After a few days, it becomes a habit, and then eventually, you’ll be shedding more pounds if you plan to do some lifting in a gym.
+That is another story and perhaps a new article altogether.
+But if you want some good-quality instructionals, go to Ketogains.

-What Apps do you recommend in doing Keto: At first I used Myfitness Pal in counting my macros but then I grew tired of using it and instead relied on my gut if I still feel hungry although for really strict ones this is highly recommendable.
-You might need to change some settings inside though to properly calculate your calorie intake.
-Also better use the free ones first as there’s a paid option for this.
-I also used BodyFast for Intermittent Fasting and so far it has helped me a lot.
+What Apps do you recommend in doing Keto: At first, I used My Fitness Pal in counting my macros, but then I grew tired of using it and instead relied on my gut if I still feel hungry, although, for rigorous ones, this is highly recommendable.
+You might need to change some settings inside, though, to correctly calculate your calorie intake.
+Also better to use the free ones first as there’s a paid option for this.
+I also used BodyFast for Intermittent Fasting, and so far, it has helped me a lot.
 I got the premium one.

-Is Keto expensive: Honestly No. that is because you don’t eat that much and you don’t crave that much as well.
-So technically you are saving more money than you ever know.
-The only thing I spend much on is for the VCO and that’s it.
-Sometimes I crave for sweets and I run to SF and get my fix but their prices are so cheap I don’t even bother looking at it as an expense.
+Is Keto expensive: Honestly, No. that is because you don’t eat that much, and you don’t crave that much as well.
+So technically, you are saving more money than you ever know.
+The only thing I spend much on is for the VCO, and that’s it.
+Sometimes I crave sweets, and I run to SF and get my fix, but their prices are so cheap that I don’t even bother looking at it as an expense.

-What books do I recommend for people who wants to start Keto:
+What books do I recommend for people who want to start Keto: